Kailyn Lowry A Bad Role Model? ‘Teen Mom’ Star Slammed For Having Children With Three Men

 Of course, many of these Teen Mom 2 stars do get a lot of heat from viewers.
 It is very easy for viewers to share their opinions about these girls, who continue to have babies with new boyfriends.
 But as one person points out, it is so easy for fans and viewers to sit behind the screen and judge Kailyn Lowry for everything she is going through.
 But as Kailyn has repeatedly said, viewers only see a small fraction of her life and there’s so much more to her life than Teen Mom 2.

 “Lots of self-righteous keyboard Cowboys out here, talking about you and your BD’s, almost all from TM have 2-3 BD & most of the haters do too!
-Some of these Hayton folks are going to shit when one day she has enough and tells all on the supposed “innocent!”.
+Some of these Hayton folks are going to shit when one day she has enough and tells all on the supposed “innocent!”
 Will be just as guilty and their kids eyes when those kids are old enough to understand and read all this crap.
 If none of you would hurt all these haters don’t realize they’re hurting innocent kids by talking bad about their mother.
 And those baby daddies that don’t stop it,” one person wrote on Twitter in various tweets, pointing out that the hateful tweets are indeed hurting the children involved.

 “Sucks when U keep wanting something though & then change ur mind every time & screw every1 who invested in what U convince them U wanted,” another pointed out in response to Kailyn Lowry’s original tweet about wanting something.